Gedankenn/Simulation-of-Brushless-DC-using-Field-Oriented-Control-and-Extended-Kalman-Filter/README.md

 # Simulation-of-Brushless-DC-using-Field-Oriented-Control-and-Extended-Kalman-Filter
-Simulation of a brushless dc motor using FOC method and Extended Kalman Filter as estimation method for the velocity of the rotor.
+Simulation of a brushless dc motor using FOC method and Extended Kalman Filter as estimation method for the velocity of the rotor based on the works of:
- This code is a python simulation of a BLDC motor using Extended Kalman Filter for speed and position estimation.
-This code as based on the works of:
 * XIA, C. L. Permanent Magnet Brushless DC Motor Drives and Controls.
 [S. l.: s. n.], 2012.
 ISBN 9781118188330.
 DOI: 10.1002/9781118188347.
 * XIA, K. et al. Model predictive control method of torque ripple reduction for BLDC Motor.